-Current situation: is odd & I am just trying to do my best during these times.
-I have been out of work for some time.
-I find calling and video chatting my friends and family really helps.
+About last house early during early Covid19 period: is odd & I am just trying to do my best during these times.
+I was out of work for months, but recently I have just started up again.
+It feels good to get out there and make some cold hard cash!
+Calling and video chatting my friends and family really helps in these times.
 I use Netflix Party watch and chat tool with my mom, really helps us connect.
 My dad and step mom came over to eat lunch on our back deck the other day.
 But we stayed at a distance and after I disinfected the chairs just incase.
 I have to be vigilant to protect myself and the people I see day to day from COVID-19.
 All guitar lessons and medical appointments have been through online video.
-I also don't go into stores right now.
+Is it just me or is there way too many different video chat apps?!
+I don't go into stores much right now.
 In my dojo I clean door knobs, light switches, and other surfaces with bleach water daily.
 I find little ways to entertain myself all the time.
 Today I just learned how to automate volume swells and panning left to right in FL Studio the easy way.
 I have shared the tutorial that helped me learn this on the Donny The Neoclassic Facebook page.
 Recently I purchased Toxic Biohazard synth from the FL Studio team.
 I continue looking for ways to enhance my fusion techno, rap, remixes, and live pickin'-n-grinnin' folk and blues!
 Are you too a musician?
 Stop on by the many music 'school' pages I have here at Neoclassic!
 Or check out Jokes For You, Zandaboxxy, My Writing (after all there's not a lot else to do! + Don't forget about the 'More' tab:)

 Amidst other things, I have Asperger's syndrome.
 It is not the only thing that defines me & I usually don't mind having it.
 In my case I don't have too much trouble making good friends.
 In many ways I think it helps me be the smart, creative, gifted person I am.
 Symptoms of this disorder include rigid thinking, hyper-focusing, some level of social impairment, and special interests that we often have an extensive knowledge of.
 As a matter of fact Asperger's has been nicknamed the "Little Professor Syndrome" because kids on the spectrum often know so much about these interests and could talk for hours about them.
 I believe I have above average IQ in a few areas, for instance I am very creative and a musical wizard, good at working with computer programs and online applications, I express myself very well in writing, I know a lot about rocks and minerals, I am good at art and making necklaces!
 I am also quite the comedian and have many jokes memorized!
 But IQ is not everything just ask your pets!
 They don't give a damn if your no Einstein!
 The value of a person lies more in their capacity to love.
 I'm the "kind kind" of rebel and there is so much more great things about me!
 Sometimes I deal with the nonverbal aspect of autism, for instance instead of saying excuse me when somebody is standing in my way I might awkwardly eek my way past.
 I am becoming more aware of this and how to speak up for myself.
 I don't always pick up on sarcasm but most of the time I know.
 I might react to a joke as if it were a serious comment even if a part of my brain registers that it is a joke.
 I have a hard time with romantic relationships even though I am usually quite the considerate gentleman; I'm just not what you'd call a pick-up-artist (probably a good thing haha!)
 And I might be a little more reserved in the romantic sense at first.
 I don't cheat and I have always felt like I had a dog-like loyalty.
 I am still learning though and it is a fact: nobody's perfect.